rkiuchi/TRACS/README.md

 ### 4. Run Template
 user@cepcvtx:Somewhere/TRACS$ cd ./run/template.IR_Bottom.20190901/
 user@cepcvtx:Somewhere/TRACS$ ../../myApp/DoTracsOnly 1 MyConfigTRACS

+- ###### Note that the above "DoTracsOnly" executable requests the form of
+DoTracsOnly "number of threads" "config file" .
+However, number of threads == 1, is assumed for this version, ( the original code as well ) and no gurantee if we try to run with more than one thread.

 ### 4a.
 (Optional) Output root files. -- after successfully run "DoTracsOnly"  .